IDMNYU/Ideation_PrototypingFall24LadyK/schedule.md

     </ul>
     <li> Do: </li>
     <ul>
+        <li> Post exercises done in class or outlined in class with a reflection.
+Post under "Reflections"</li>
         <li>Constant Input/Output: Post the documentation of your process and results of the exercises, including a deep reflection of <a href = "Constant_IO_Week2.md"> Constant IO Week 2 Brief</a></li>
         <li><a href ="Time_Management_System.md">Time Management System: Eat that frog.
 Write a reflection and post under "Time Management."</a></li>
+        <li> Survey the newsletters and sites found <a href = "affinityProjectResearchSources.md"> here. </a> Identify 8 that interest you.
+Post the 8 and a short reflection: Which do you like the most?
+Which are you unsure of?
+Why, etc. </li>
     </ul>
     </td>
 </tr>